JPA Criteria API Queries

 q.selectjakarta.persistence.criteria.CriteriaQuery.select(Selection)Specify the item that is to be returned in the query result.(c).wherejakarta.persistence.criteria.CriteriaQuery.where(Expression)Modify the query to restrict the query result according to the specified boolean expression.(cb.gtjakarta.persistence.criteria.CriteriaBuilder.gt(Expression,Expression)Create a predicate for testing whether the first argument is greater than the second.(c.getjakarta.persistence.criteria.Path.get(String)Create a path corresponding to the referenced attribute.("population"), p));

-The ParameterExpressionjakarta.persistence.criteria.ParameterExpressionType of criteria query parameter expressions. instance, p, is created to represent the query parameter.
+The p ParameterExpressionjakarta.persistence.criteria.ParameterExpressionType of criteria query parameter expressions. instance represents the query parameter.
 The wherejakarta.persistence.criteria.CriteriaQuery.where(Expression)Modify the query to restrict the query result according to the specified boolean expression. method sets the WHERE clause.
-As shown above, The CriteriaQueryjakarta.persistence.criteria.CriteriaQueryThe CriteriaQuery interface defines functionality that is specific to top-level queries. interface supports method chaining.
-See the links in the next sections of this page for detailed explanations on how to set criteria query clauses and build criteria expressions.
+As shown, the CriteriaQueryjakarta.persistence.criteria.CriteriaQueryThe CriteriaQuery interface defines functionality that is specific to top-level queries. interface supports method chaining.
+For details on setting clauses and building expressions, see the links in the following sections.

 TypedQueryjakarta.persistence.TypedQueryInterface used to control the execution of typed queries.<Country> query = em.createQueryjakarta.persistence.EntityManager.createQuery(CriteriaQuery)Create an instance of TypedQuery<X> for executing a criteria query.(q);